I Tried the Top 10 Proposal Software So You Didn’t Have to

 Who is Proposify typically for

-You can generally customize every part of every element on the proposal.
-This obviously gives you an amazing level of control which is great for perfectionist designers but naturally there’s a lot more decisions to make so it’s not best suited for busy people.
+Their proposal creation process allows you to generally customize every part of every element on the proposal.
+This obviously gives you an amazing level of control which is great for perfectionist designers but, naturally, there are a lot more decisions to make so it’s not best suited for busy people.

 Proposify mobile support

-While they have a Android and iPhone app, the proposals their customers send to their clients aren’t mobile friendly at all which is pretty fundamental in our opinion.
-It’s 2019 – not having a mobile friendly document in this day and age is simply non-negotiable.
+While they have an Android and iPhone app, the proposals their customers send to their clients aren’t mobile-friendly, which is fundamental in our opinion.
+It’s 2019 – not having a mobile-friendly document in this day and age is simply non-negotiable.

 What’s Proposify standout feature?

-Proposify have a decent number of integrations.
-15 at time of writing.
-They integrate with CRM software and invoicing software and have finally got round to integrating payments.
+Proposify has a decent number of integrations.
+15 at the time of writing.
+They integrate with CRM software and invoicing software and have finally got around to integrating payments.
 While they do have the basics covered, the actual integrations themselves besides Salesforce are a little below par in places.
 It might suit some people perfectly though.

-Proposify have a lot of templates.
+Proposify has a lot of templates.
 72 currently.
-Some of which are absolutely world class.
+Some of which are absolutely world-class.
 Then they have some which weren’t given the same level of care and thought.

 Common complaints from review sites?